testophobia/testophobia/README_WIP.md

 The following options are available in the Testophobia config file, or via the configuration object passed to the Testophobia instance:

+`projectDir`: (string) the desired root project directory for the project | default: cwd

 `baseUrl`: (string) the base url of your website or application | default: http://localhost:6789

+`golden`: (boolean) whether the screenshots should be considered golden

 `fileType`: (string) the image type to output (options: jpeg, png) | default: png